The Quick Guide to Short-Term Disability Benefits

 - Depending on your company’s policy, your employer may be the one who paid for the policy or it may be something that employees have the option to pay into.

 - You may also be able to carry short-term disability insurance through a private insurer.

 - Most employee short-term disability plans pay 50% – 75% of your salary for a certain period of time.
 However, you may have to use vacation or sick leave before you use your short-term disability.

 If you are facing a temporary work-related illness or injury, this short-term disability coverage can be imperative for supporting you and your family while you heal.

 Depending on your situation, you may want to use workers’ compensation or short-term disability, or some combination of the two.
-Contact one of the dedicated Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 today to get assistance on short-term disability or workers’ compensation benefits.
+Contact one of the dedicated Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 today to get assistance on short-term disability or workers’ compensation benefits.